 Pulsar F250 Features:

 The Pulsar F250 is fairly loaded in terms of features.
 You get an LED projector headlight with boomerang-like LED DRLs, a charging port and an analogue-digital console.
 The analogue dial is for the tachometer and the digital screen houses the speedometer, trip meter, gear position indicator, fuel level reading and a clock.
 It also gets a fuel efficiency and range indicator.
 Sadly, it doesn’t get smartphone connectivity.

 Pulsar F250 Engine:

 Bajaj has plonked in a 249.07cc air/oil-cooled single-cylinder motor.
 It’s the biggest engine on a Pulsar, and belts out 24.5PS and 21.5Nm and is mated to a 5-speed gearbox.
-The Pulsar F250 gets an assist-and-slipper clutch too.
+The Pulsar F250 gets a slipper clutch too.

 Pulsar F250 Suspension and Brakes:

 Suspension duties on the Pulsar F250 are handled by a conventional telescopic fork and a monoshock.
-The braking hardware comprises a 300mm front disc and 230mm rear disc with single-channel ABS.
+The braking hardware comprises a 300mm front disc and 230mm rear disc with dual-channel ABS as optional.
 It rolls on 17-inch alloys wrapped in a 100/80 front and 130/70 rear MRF tyre.